Welcome to

 President

-As always we have had a focus on Holocaust education in our assemblies this term to mark Holocaust Memorial Day.
-Today many people in western democracies take freedoms for granted – this year, we reflect on how these freedoms need to be valued, and on how many people around the world face restrictions to their freedoms to live, worship, work and love freely.
+We have had a focus on Holocaust education in our assemblies to mark Holocaust Memorial Day.
+The theme this year was ‘Bridging Generations’.
+Today many people in western democracies take freedoms for granted – this year, we reflected on how these freedoms need to be valued, and on how many people around the world face restrictions to their freedoms to live, worship, work and love freely.

-I would like to take the opportunity to ask any of you if you think that your workplace could host any of our Year 10 students on work experience in June.
-If you think this would be a possibility please contact Mr Abdelmula to let him know. postbox@beaconhigh.org Work experience is such an integral part of the careers programme at school and it really helps our students begin to formulate a plan for their next steps and options after they leave Beacon High.
+I would like to take the opportunity to ask our wider community if you think that your workplace could host any of our Year 10 students on work experience in June.
+If you think this would be a possibility please contact Mr Abdelmula to let him know.
+Work experience is such an integral part of the careers programme at school and it really helps our students begin to formulate a plan for their next steps and options after they leave Beacon High.
 It is very much part of the ‘become’ element of our strapline: Believe.
 Belong.
 Become.
-Alan Streeter

 Alan Meyer